By Nicole Silber, RD, CSP, CLC

 Plant-Based Nutrition for Kids

-Plant-based diets have existed for centuries, but have only recently gained popularity in the mainstream culture, and it’s seen explosive growth.
+Plant-based diets have existed for centuries, but have recently seen explosive growth in mainstream culture.
 Lucky for vegetarians, vegans, flexitarians, and those who like to be ‘label-less’ - there is a lot more plant-based food variety than ever before.
 Long gone are the days of plant-based foods being isolated to local health food stores; a quick trip to bigger box grocery stores and you will find countless plant-based foods in the frozen aisle, dairy and meat sections (and yes, even in the jerky aisle).
 Lucky for families who have, or are choosing to adopt more plant-based nutrition for their children, there are more food options that help ensure appropriate growth during the crucial years of development.

 Why Go Plant-Based?